scaleway/serverless-examples/functions/go-upload-file-s3-multipart/README.md

 ## Requirements

-If you want to enable S3 upload, ensure to have the following variables available in the environment:
+If you want to enable S3 upload, ensure to create a bucket and have the following secrets variables available in your environment:

 ```
 S3_ENABLED=true